 As you plan to apply for a mortgage, it’s important to reduce big credit purchases.
 Focus on growing your credit-worthiness and avoid buying unnecessary items like cars and pricey vacations.
 Acquiring new credit is out of the question if you plan to own a house soon.
 Banks will not approve your mortgage if they notice big financial changes right before your application.

 Pay off your credit cards and reduce your utilization to under 30%.
-Lenders are interested in seeing that you’re able to pay off your debts.
+Lenders are interested in seeing what you’re able to pay off your debts.
 Only use your credit card to pay for small expenses like groceries and gas in the car.

 Review Your Budget and Save Money

 Reviewing your financial decisions should not only be because you want that mortgage approval.
-When you get the house, you should not continue to struggle.
+When you get to the house, you should not continue to struggle.
 You should be able to keep your house by making those mortgage payments and maintain it by paying your utility bills.

 Start reviewing your monthly budget even before acquiring the mortgage.
-Home ownership comes with extra financial responsibilities.
-Potential home owners need to start putting aside some savings for their down payment.
+Homeownership comes with extra financial responsibilities.
+Potential homeowners need to start putting aside some savings for their down payment.
 Many lenders accept 20% for a down payment.

 If your dream home is $ 150,000, you will need to save $ 30,000 plus closing costs.
 If your savings don’t amount to 20%, you might be able to put down 10%.
 However, interest rates will be much higher.
 A 20% down payment shows lenders that they can trust you.
 It also brings down the interest rate and you won’t have to pay private mortgage insurance every month.

-Many prospective home owners think that the house costs end with the mortgage.
-Your budget should include furnishings, repairs, landscaping and renovations.
+Many prospective homeowners think that the house costs end with the mortgage.
+Your budget should include furnishings, repairs, landscaping, and renovations.
 Depending on the house you’re moving to, the utility bills may be higher.
 Budgeting and saving in anticipation of such changes prepare you financially.

 Boosting your credit will not happen overnight.
 It will take a couple of months or even a few years.
 It depends on how bad your credit score is and your adherence to these steps.
-With hard work, patience and consistency, your credit will start to go up and your dream of owning a house will soon become a reality.
+With hard work, patience, and consistency, your credit will start to go up and your dream of owning a house will soon become a reality.